GruiaChiscop/TTCom/README.txt

 TTCom is released under the GNU Public License (GPL), a copy of which appears in LICENSE.txt. iniparse, included in its entirety, comes with its own license (also included).

+History, most recent first:

+*** Version 1.1, rel 607:

+TTCom works better with TeamTalk 5 servers:

+- Events no longer generate errors.

+- Channel membership is reported correctly.

+- WhoIs works when TTCom is not logged in as an admin.

+- Move, join, leave, cmsg, and several other commands work as well.

+The following commands still do not work completely on TeamTalk 5
+servers:

+- account (list may omit fields, and add/modify will not work).
+- intercept and subscribe (bits are wrong).
+- op (not tested but not updated command formats).
+- tt (not able to write updated file format).

+The default version string is now "TTCom" instead of "4.2.0.1479."

+The say command usable in triggers, when used on MacOS, now uses the `afplay' command and a temporary file instead of piping directly through `say' in order to avoid the speech breakup that occurs often (at least on SnowLeopard) when the `say' command is used.
+This change causes a Python warning against use of tempnam() on the first say command call.

+*** Version 1.0, rel 580:

+First public release.